valilup/sogeti/README.md

-# Pre-requisits
+# Pre-requisites
-Before building the project please have the following tools installed:
+Before building the project, please have the following tools installed:
 1. Java
 2. Maven
 3. Git
-4. IntelIJ
+4. IntelliJ

 ### Java
 ##### Windows
-For this project to run you must have installed a version of Java8 or higher on your machine.
+For this project to run, you must have installed a version of Java8 or higher on your machine.

 1. [Download JAVA for Windows](https://www.oracle.com/java/technologies/downloads/#java8-windows)
 2. Install following the steps in the installer
 3. Create a JAVA_HOME system environment variable and add the path to the jdk folder on your system
-4. Add jdkxxx/bin to PATH system environment variable
+4. Add jdkxxx/bin to the PATH system environment variable
 5. Restart machine and check that Java was installed in the command line with java -version (javac -version) if it prints the version java is configured correctly

 ##### Mac